 Tundra Lodge Review

 AdventureSmith Explorations’ Tundra Lodge review includes a detailed description and photo gallery.
-Our adventure travel experts can help compare the Tundra Lodge with other Arctic land adventure lodges and Arctic tours.
+Our adventure travel experts can help compare the Tundra Lodge with other Arctic land adventure lodges on Arctic tours and Canada adventure travel.

 Choose the Tundra Lodge for a unique and authentic Canadian Arctic experience with unmatched polar bear viewing opportunities while enjoying the comforts of the lodge and the expertise of the expedition leaders.
 For wildlife photographers and enthusiasts, no place offers a better spot for coveted close-up shots of polar bears in their natural habitat.